yujinbong/OOP244-NAA-and-NBB-Notes/README.md

 # OOP244 NAA and NBB Notes
-## IPC144 Review Session  for OOP244 Students
-The review session on IPC144/BTP100 wil be held on Sunday Jan 16th, 10 AM to As long as it takes. <br />
-This session is open to all the students who need to review the 144 concepts before starting 244 subjects.<br />

-PLease use your real name when asked and [Click here to join the Session](https://connect.rna2.blindsidenetworks.com/invite/to?c=nITAIyRBPmb20MmYqBigXExU3DfDWsnc6p4JxVLFbs0&m=1b675d8dc1c952fe3b081555fabab0cc0a9cf35f&t=1642343944512&u=senecacollege)

-### Review Recordings
-review recording will be posted here.

 ## Active Session
 You are welcome to Fardad's classes as a guest by **using your real Seneca Name** (what is on your student card, otherwise you will be kicked out).